The Complete ADU Guide | Cornerstone Capital Development Services

 A typical ADU project flows through these phases:

-1. Feasibility & Assessment (2–4 weeks) — Lot analysis, ADU type selection, budget confirmation
+1. Feasibility & Assessment — Lot analysis, ADU type selection, budget assessment

-2. Design (4–8 weeks) — Floor plans, 3D renderings, construction documents
+2. Design (5 to 8 weeks) — Floor plans and construction documents

 3. Permit Submission & Approval (6 weeks to 6 months) — Application, plan check, corrections, approval